socialsensingbot/frontend/README.md

 ## AWS Services

+**Before you use any AWS service**

 You'll need to [install the AWS command line](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) first.
-Then create credentials in the IAM console.
+Then create credentials in the [IAM console](https://console.aws.amazon.com/iam/home?region=eu-west-2#) .

 Please make sure you have an AWS credential profile on your local machine called 'socialsensing' as those credentials will be used in various scripts.
 See <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html>